Psitegrad/MiA-BSFD-Modding-Tools/README.md

 ### External Link

-Whenever possible I will link to external ressources for further reading and download.
+Whenever possible I will link to external resources for further reading and download.

-I cannot be held responsible if at some point in the future some of these ressources become unavailable.
+I cannot be held responsible if at some point in the future some of these resources become unavailable.
 I can however guarantee that as of the creation of this document or upon updating a specific section I make / will make sure to review the availability of the links.

-If a specific ressource become unavailable, I will try to find an alternative or failing that clearly indicate that I could not find any.
+If a specific resource become unavailable, I will try to find an alternative or failing that clearly indicate that I could not find any.

 ### Operating System